Marijn-Schipper/FLAMES/README.md

 ### 6. Run FLAMES scoring on the previously generated annotation file.
 For running FLAMES scoring you should run FLAMES.py FLAMES with the following options:
--id or -i where :id points to a tab delimited txt file containing the column Annotfiles with the output from FLAMES annotate that you want to score. i will point to a txt file containing all the desired input files.
+-id or -i where :id points to a tab delimited txt file containing the column Annotfiles with the output from FLAMES annotate that you want to score. -i will point to a txt file containing all the desired input files.
 Each file should be on their own line.
 -o: the desired output directory or filename.
 The command will look something like:
 ```